 Suppliers of fog, mist or vapour units/machines should ensure that any disinfectant products they supply or recommend using with the unit/machine comply with BPR.

-HSE has published separate guidance on the regulatory requirements for surface disinfectant products used, manufactured and supplied during the pandemic, which applies to disinfectant products applied via fog/mist/vapour units/machines.
+There is separate guidance on the regulatory requirements for surface disinfectants manufactured and supplied during the pandemic, which applies to disinfectant products applied via fog, mist, vapour units and other machines.

 Manufacturers of disinfectant products are responsible for ensuring that their products are suitably effective, including meeting any necessary testing standards.
 They are also responsible for providing information and instructions for the user on the product label.